rdignard08/RestGoatee-Core/README.md

 assert(derived.numberValue == nil);
 assert(derived.doubleValue == 0.0);
 ```
 If a value isn't provided it remains the default value.
-Likewise if more keys are provided that aren't used they are ignored.
+Likewise, if there are keys which aren't used they'll be ignored.

 ##### What if my API returns NSNull or the value?
 ```objc